Celeste Legaspi: Theater arts

-Along with theater icon Zeneida Amador, she was awarded as the first recipient of "Natatanging Gawad Buhay!"
+Along with theater icon Zeneida Amador, she was awarded as the first recipient of the "Natatanging Gawad Buhay!"
 Award given by the Philippine Legitimate Stage Artists Group, Inc. (Philstage).
 The award embodies her lifetime contribution and marvelous efforts for the production of original Filipino musicals which flourished for over two decades since the 1980s.
 Legaspi, being the founding president of the Organisasyon ng Pilipinong Mang-aawit and Philstage, was key in establishing the Philippines' sole alliance of professional performing arts companies and organizations.

 Film and television

 Legaspi appeared in films such as Lino Brocka's Santiago (1970), Stardoom (1971) and Sa Kabila ng Lahat (1991), Mamang Sorbetero (1979), Tatlong Ina, Isang Anak (1987), Anak ng Pasig (1993) and Ishmael Bernal's Wating (1994).
-She also sang the main theme song on Kahit ang Mundo'y Magunaw (1975), a Manuel Cinco film starring Pilar Pilapil and Christopher De Leon.
-She is part of the cast of the 2017 film Ang Larawan.
+She also sang the main theme song of Kahit ang Mundo'y Magunaw (1975), a Manuel Cinco film starring Pilar Pilapil and Christopher de Leon.
+She was part of the cast of the 2017 film Ang Larawan.

-Legaspi is also a TV actress.
+Legaspi is also a television actress.
 One of her earliest TV exposures is when she was eight years old appearing in a Vicks commercial.
-In 1975-1976 she received the Sinag Awards from the Pambansang Akademya ng Telebisyon sa Agham at Sining (PATAS) for her performance in the TV special At Long Last Celeste, and for the TV weekly musical Iba't-ibang Celeste.
-She also guested in a drama series, Cebu in 1991.
-In 2014, she portrayed Maricel Soriano's protective and aristocratic mom in GMA-7's in the successful teleserye, Ang Dalawang Mrs. Real.
+In 1975-1976, she received the Sinag Awards from the Pambansang Akademya ng Telebisyon sa Agham at Sining (PATAS) for her performance in the TV special At Long Last Celeste, and for the TV weekly musical Iba't-ibang Celeste.
+In 1991, she also appeared in the RPN-9 drama series Cebu.
+In 2014, she portrayed as Maricel Soriano's protective and aristocratic mother in GMA-7's romantic drama series Ang Dalawang Mrs. Real.
+In 2023, Legaspi played the role of a Filipino-Chinese businesswoman and Rowell Santiago's aunt in the ABS-CBN romantic drama series Can't Buy Me Love.

 Recording career

-Legaspi is a successful recording artist, having produced albums and singles that reached gold and platinum status during the '70s and '80s.
-Her album Ako at si Celeste under Blackgold Records was awarded gold, and produced hit singles "Saranggola ni Pepe", "Tuliro", and "Gaano Ko Ikaw Kamahal?".
-The Celeste album included "Mamang Sorbetero".
-Her albums Bagong Plaka, Lumang Kanta Vol. 1 and 2 albums under Wea Records both reached the double platinum mark.
+Legaspi is a successful recording artist, having produced albums and singles that reached gold and platinum status during the 1970s and 1980s.
+Her album Ako at si Celeste (1977) under Blackgold Records was awarded gold, and produced hit singles "Saranggola ni Pepe", "Tuliro", and "Gaano Ko Ikaw Kamahal?".
+The Celeste...Celeste (1979) album included "Mamang Sorbetero".
+Her albums Bagong Plaka, Lumang Kanta Vol. 1 and 2 albums under WEA Records, both reached the double platinum mark.

-She won several awards including Outstanding Performance award from the Song Festival in Tokyo, Japan, where she sang "Puso Mong Nagmamahal" (1976), Tinig Awards for live entertainment (1977, 1979, and 1990), and the Aliw Award for Entertainer of the Year (1978).
+She won several awards including the Outstanding Performance award from the Song Festival in Tokyo, Japan, where she sang "Puso Mong Nagmamahal" (1976), Tinig Awards for live entertainment (1977, 1979, and 1990), and the Aliw Award for Entertainer of the Year (1978).